The Architecture of skowt.cc

 }

 The procedures compose as a chain.
-A base traced procedure opens the per-call span. protectedProcedure builds on it with the session-required check and narrows the session type to non-null. createMinimumRoleProcedure(role) builds on that with a single numeric comparison:
+A base traced procedure opens the per-call span. protectedProcedure builds on it with the session-required check and narrows the session type to non-null. createMinimumRoleProcedure(role) builds on that with a single numeric comparison, and contributorProcedure, staffProcedure, and developerProcedure are that factory called with a different rung.

 One Wide Event per Request#